guysoft/p4a-build-spaces/README.md

 You can choose an environment with launch arguments right away:

-Example: `./p4aspaces.py --env p4a-py3-api18ndk21 --p4a master`
+Example: `./p4aspaces.py --env p4a-py3-api28ndk21 --p4a master`

-(Uses `p4a`'s master branch from github with environment `p4a-py3-api18ndk21`.
+(Prepares `p4a`'s master branch from github with environment `p4a-py3-api28ndk21`.
 Use `./p4aspaces.py --list-environments` for a full list.)

 #### Cleanup